 International Guest Lectures

 MDes Scheme engages academic staff beyond PolyU to deliver seminars/ studio subjects or workshops throughout the years.
-Eli Blevis (Indiana University Bloomington), Kees Dorst (UTS), Michael Fox and Sharon Poggenpohl among others, have visited in recent years and Tony Fry and Gordon Hush (Glasgow School of Art) in the academic year 2017/18.
-Besides, PolyU Design Lecture Series has hosted lectures by design academics, researchers, professionals, for example, Don Norman, Kun-pyo Lee (KAIST), Ezio Manzini (University of the Arts London), M. Christine Boyer (Princeton School of Architecture), Ron Wakkary (Simon Fraser University), John Zimmerman (Carnegie Mellon University), Miodrag Mitrasinovic (Parsons School of Design), Bill Gaver (Goldsmiths, University of London), Tom Dixon, Thomas Heatherwick, Henry Steiner, Eric Yim, and many more.
+Eli Blevis (Indiana University Bloomington), Kees Dorst (UTS), Michael Fox, Sharon Poggenpohl and Gordon Hush (Glasgow School of Art) among others, have visited in recent years.
+Besides, PolyU Design Lecture Series has hosted lectures by design academics, researchers, professionals, for example, Don Norman, Ezio Manzini (University of the Arts London), M. Christine Boyer (Princeton School of Architecture), Ron Wakkary (Simon Fraser University), John Zimmerman (Carnegie Mellon University), Miodrag Mitrasinovic (Parsons School of Design), Patricia Moore, Daan Roosegaarde, Thomas Heatherwick, Tom Dixon, Henry Steiner, Eric Yim, and many more.